jscdev909/Solitaire/README.md

 The classic game of Solitaire written entirely in Python using Pygame!
 My first project with Pygame, which took around 4 days to complete.

+*IMPORTANT*: Everything in this repository not in the "assets" folder has been released under the MIT license.
+Each asset in the "assets" folder has been released previously under different licenses detailed below.

 ### Running the game

 To run the main script (solitaire.py) using Python (preferably version 3.14.2), you will need both the card module (included in the repo) and pygame-ce (Pygame Community Edition, install using pip).